 With all-round affordable property, Rusholme terraced properties sold for an average of £143,986, flats at £118,802 and semi-detached properties averaged at £244,400 in the last year.
 If you want more for your money, then living in Rusholme is a good idea.

 The biggest commercial district in the city with some of the largest businesses based there as well as an abundance of bars and restaurants, Spinningfields offers the perfect combination of work, culture and leisure.

-With an abundance of primary and secondary schools, Prestwich presents itself as one of the better areas for families in Manchester to settle down.
+With an abundance of primary and secondary schools, Prestwich presents itself as one of the best areas for families in Manchester to settle down.
 Living in Prestwich sees semi-detached properties selling for £247,607 on average, terraced properties sold for an average price of £183,878, while detached properties fetched £379,423.

-Didsbury is one of the most sought-after places to live in Manchester, which unfortunately reflects in the price of property.
+Didsbury is one of the most sought-after places to live in Manchester, which, unfortunately, reflects in the price of property.
 The area offers a range of property types from new builds to huge Victorian houses, with flats selling for an average of £247, 872 and detached homes averaging at £782,956, according to Zoopla.

-Castlefield offers its residents the perfect mixture of old and new, with high-end bars and restaurants as well as the Roman fort and old mills, this quaint, cobbled street area of Manchester has something for everyone.
+Castlefield offers its residents the perfect mixture of old and new, with high-end bars and restaurants as well as the Roman fort and old mills.
+This quaint, cobbled street area of Manchester has something for everyone.